Adversarial Deep Averaging Networks for Cross-Lingual Sentiment Classification: Experiments and Discussions

-To verify the superiority of \adan{}, we conduct a grid search over the two hyperparameters: $k$ (number of $\cq$ iterations per $\cf$ itertion) and $\lambda$ (the balance factor between $\cp$ and $\cq$).
+To verify the superiority of \adan{}, we conduct a grid search over $k$ and $\lambda$, which are the two hyperparameters shared by \adan{} and \adan{}-GRL.
 We experiment with $k\in\{1,2,4,8,16\}$, and $\lambda\in \{0.00625,0.0125,0.025,0.05,0.1,0.2,0.4,0.8\}$.
-Figure~\ref{fig:gridsearch} reports the accuracy on the Chinese development set of both \adan{} variants.
-In Figure~\ref{fig:gridsearch}, it can be clearly seen that \adan{} achieves higher accuracy while being much more stable than the \citet{icml2015_ganin15} variant, suggesting that \adan{} overcomes the well-known problem that adversarial training is sensitive to hyperparameter tuning.
+Figure~\ref{fig:gridsearch} reports the accuracy on the Chinese dev set for both \adan{} variants, and shows higher accuracy and greater stability over the \newcite{icml2015_ganin15} variant.
+This suggests that \adan{} overcomes the well-known problem that adversarial training is sensitive to hyperparameter tuning.